Home · irrigation-systems

 3. Your system has air relief (air-vacuum) valves at zone high points This criterion is just as important as the drain valves — and often overlooked.
 When water drains out of a closed pipe through the low-point valve, air must enter from above to replace it.
 Without air entry, a vacuum forms inside the pipe, stalling drainage and leaving water trapped at mid-line elevations where it can freeze.
 Air relief valves — installed at the high point of each zone — break that vacuum automatically as pressure drops.
 They open with an audible click or hiss as the water level falls past them.

 If your system has drain valves but no air relief valves, gravity drainage will be incomplete.
-Do not rely on this method in that case.
-A qualified irrigation technician can confirm whether your system has air relief valves; they are typically small inline valves positioned at zone peaks, sometimes housed in a small green plastic body flush with the ground.
+Don't rely on this method in that case.
+A qualified irrigation technician can confirm whether your system has air relief valves; they're typically small inline valves positioned at zone peaks, sometimes housed in a small green plastic body flush with the ground.

 4. Your pipe runs slope toward the drain valves Water only drains by gravity.
 If any section of your lateral pipe runs flat or uphill relative to the drain valve, water will pool in that section and freeze.
+What matters is a consistent downward grade toward each drain valve along the whole run — even a slight flat or reverse section will hold water back.
 If your system was installed with a consistent downward slope to the low-point valves, you're in good shape.
 If it wasn't — or if you don't know — a blowout is safer.

 All four criteria apply to your system?
 Read on.